GSG-K3/next-js-workshop/docs/Dynamic-Routing.md

 ```
 </details>

+- So if you go to `http://localhost:3000/` and clicked on one of the meals images, you should redirected to the meal page with it's name on it.

 ## Client-Side Navigations
 `next/link` should be able to cover most of your routing needs, but you can also do client-side navigations without it using `next/router`.